jadie1/Point2SSM_2/README.md

 ```
 python consist_test.py -c experiments/spleen_all/point2ssm++_cd_l2_dgcnn/point2ssm++.yaml -d spleen
 ```
-This will write the predicted correspondence points to the experiment directory in `output/`.
+This will write the predicted correspondence points to the experiment directory, for example `experiments/spleen_all/point2ssm++_cd_l2_dgcnn/spleen/test/output/`.

 See `cfgs/point2ssm++_4d.yaml` for an example with 4D/spatiotemporal data, and `cfgs/point2ssm++_classifier.yaml` for multi-anatomy data.